rburkholder/libs-build/README.md

 Some of my projects have complicated dependencies.

-This script will automatically bulid the dependencies.
+This script will automatically build the dependencies.

 As of 2016/19/25, it works with the Trade-Frame project: